debezium/debezium-design-documents/DDD-8.md

 # DDD-7: Read-only incremental snapshots for other relational connectors

 ## Motivation
-[Incremental snapshot](https://debezium.io/blog/2021/10/07/incremental-snapshots/) was a major improvements introduced in Debezium 1.6.
-The incremental snapshot was introduced to solve three key issues with Debezium's handling of captured tables.
+[Incremental snapshot](https://debezium.io/blog/2021/10/07/incremental-snapshots/) was a major improvement introduced in Debezium 1.6 to solve three key issues with Debezium's handling of captured tables.

 First, there was the near-impossibility of adding additional tables to the captured list if existing data needed to be streamed.
 Second, the long-running snapshot process could not be terminated or resumed, requiring a complete restart if interrupted.
 Third, change data streaming was blocked until the snapshot was completed.